Who (might have) met whom - whole list

 • 1852 - 1931: Albert Michelson icon

-Albert Abraham Michelson (19/12/1852 - 9/5/1931) was an American physicist, recipient of the Nobel Prize in Physics in 1907, known for inventing the Michelson interferometer and measuring the fine structure.
+Albert Abraham Michelson (19/12/1852 - 9/5/1931) was an American physicist, recipient of the Nobel Prize in Physics in 1907, known for performing the Michelson–Morley experiment and performing the Michelson–Gale–Pearson experiment.

 • 1853 - 1928: Hendrik Lorentz icon

-Hendrik Antoon Lorentz (18/7/1853 - 4/2/1928) was a Dutch theoretical physicist, recipient of the Nobel Prize in Physics in 1902, known for extending the Drude model and postulating length contraction.
+Hendrik Antoon Lorentz (18/7/1853 - 4/2/1928) was a Dutch theoretical physicist, recipient of the Nobel Prize in Physics in 1902, known for postulating length contraction and proposing the Lorentz ether theory.

 • 1854 - 1912: Henri Poincaré icon